 At the expected commencement of operations in the mid-2020s and during its initial development phase, the proposed airport's customer base is expected to consist predominantly of domestic and international low cost carrier traffic.
 This demand is expected to be attracted to the proposed airport due to lower aeronautical charges compared to Sydney Airport, as well as by the availability of peak slots, lower airside congestion and the ability to serve a diverse customer base in Western Sydney.
 While there is expected to be some demand for full service operations at the proposed airport in its initial development phase, full service operations are expected to remain focused at Sydney Airport.
 In the long term, and as Sydney Airport reaches capacity, the proposed airport is expected to transition to a full service airport, catering to a diverse range of domestic and international travel routes.

 Table 2-6 provides a summary of forecast demand and traffic at the proposed airport.
-During Stage 1 with a single northern runway, total passenger demand at the proposed airport is forecast to reach approximately 10 million passengers annually by 2030.
-Beyond Stage 1, the single runway is expected reach capacity, at a level of approximately 37 million passengers annually by 2050.
-This equates to approximately 63,000 air traffic movements in 2030 and 185,000 air traffic movements in 2050.
+During Stage 1 operations with a single northern runway, total passenger demand at the proposed airport is forecasted to reach approximately 10 million passengers annually within its first five years of operation.
+Beyond Stage 1, the single runway is expected to reach capacity, at a level of approximately 37 million passengers annually by 2050.
+This equates to approximately 63,000 air traffic movements for Stage 1 operations and 185,000 air traffic movements in 2050.

-In the long term, the proposed airport is expected to include a second runway, reaching operational capacity at approximately 82 million passengers annually and 370,000 air traffic movements by 2063, assuming development occurs in line with the indicative long-term concept design.
+In the long term, the proposed airport is expected to include a second parallel runway, reaching operational capacity at approximately 82 million passengers annually and 370,000 air traffic movements by 2063, assuming development occurs in line with the indicative long-term concept design.